riyuwin/Albos_Curriculum_Vitae/README.md

 # Albos_Curriculum_Vitae
-My personal Curriculum vitae that was created in HTML using tables.
+My personal Curriculum vitae that was created in HTML using div and span.